TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.disagreementwithacharge.service/unexpectedcharges-disagreementwithacharge-service-compute.md

 ### **Disagreement with a charge**

 **Compute charge issues**
-  - See [Virtual machines lifecycle and states](https://docs.microsoft.com/azure/virtual-machines/states-lifecycle) to understand the states that virtual machines are billed for.
+  - See [Virtual machines lifecycle and states](https://docs.microsoft.com/azure/virtual-machines/states-lifecycle) to understand the states that virtual machines are billed for
-  - See [Troubleshoot allocation failures when you create, restart, or resize VMs in Azure](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/allocation-failure) to understand how failure might affect costs.
+  - See [Troubleshoot allocation failures when you create, restart, or resize VMs in Azure](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/allocation-failure) to understand how failure might affect costs
-  - See [Maintenance for virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/maintenance-and-updates) to understand how maintenance might affect costs.
+  - See [Maintenance for virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/maintenance-and-updates) to understand how maintenance might affect costs
-  - See [Understanding Azure virtual machine usage](https://docs.microsoft.com/azure/virtual-machines/vm-usage) to learn about using your usage details.
+  - See [Understanding Azure virtual machine usage](https://docs.microsoft.com/azure/virtual-machines/vm-usage) to learn about using your usage details
-  - See [Explore and analyze costs with cost analysis](https://docs.microsoft.com/azure/cost-management-billing/costs/quick-acm-cost-analysis) to learn how to use Cost Management to analyze your Azure costs.
+  - See [Explore and analyze costs with cost analysis](https://docs.microsoft.com/azure/cost-management-billing/costs/quick-acm-cost-analysis) to learn how to use Cost Management to analyze your Azure costs
   - See [Review invoiced charges in Cost Analysis](https://docs.microsoft.com/azure/cost-management-billing/costs/cost-analysis-common-uses#review-invoiced-charges-in-cost-analysis) for an example walkthrough. ​

 ### **Azure Cost Management helps you identify the services and resources that you're charged for**